getodk/docs/glossary.rst

     Part of ODK.

-    A tool for packaging and transfering forms and data between instances of Collect and Aggregate.
+    A tool for packaging and transferring forms and data between instances of Collect and Aggregate.

   ODK XForm